-My next review of the maps, crouched to block the unceasing icy wind, resulted in a route that did not include an established trail.
-The thin blue line was Navajo River, and it looked like I could bush wack along the river for about 6 miles, head out County Road 362 to Highway 84, and then hitch hike my way to Pagosa Springs, CO.
+My next review of the maps crouched to block the unceasing icy wind, resulting in a route that did not include an established trail.
+The thin blue line was Navajo River, and it looked like I could bushwack along the river for about 6 miles, head out County Road 362 to Highway 84, and then hitch hike my way to Pagosa Springs, CO.
 Only 25 miles – I had this.
 I relaxed as the comfort of a solid plan eased my tension.

-Dirt and muck covered me as I bush wack’d my way down to and along the Navajo.
+Dirt and muck covered me as I bush whacked my way down to and along the Navajo.
 It was really just a creek but I knew it would probably widen as it dropped into the valley below.
 It didn’t widen though.
-Instead it narrowed and the banks became steeper, forcing me to drop down on the creek and walk on the ice covered tributary.
+Instead, it narrowed and the banks became steeper, forcing me to drop down on the creek and walk on the ice-covered tributary.

-My usual chant of “Don’t look down” became “Please don’t break” as I made my way down the ice covered creek, until suddenly the creek dropped away in front of me.
+My usual chant of “Don’t look down” became “Please don’t break” as I made my way down the ice-covered creek until suddenly the creek dropped away in front of me.
 “No, no, no!”
 I yelled in frustration!
-I was NOT going back because going back meant miles over hard fought trail, and NO thru-hiker back tracked if at all possible.
+I was NOT going back because going back meant miles over a hard-fought trail, and NO thru-hiker backtracked if at all possible.
 “There has to be a damn way down!”
 I yelled out loud.

 Ancient Elk Highway!

-Around the same time I realized I was being pretty stupid I heard the clopping of hooves, and looked across the creek to see several Elk moving along the slope above the me.
+Around the same time I realized I was being pretty stupid I heard the clopping of hooves and looked across the creek to see several Elk moving along the slope above me.
 What the hell?!
 How could a huge hoofed beast walk where I could barely shuffle sideways!

 Grabbing my pack, I slid down the embankment, shuffled over the ice, and began dragging the pack back up the other embankment.
 After walking only a few yards up the steep hill I stopped and stared down in amazement.
 In front of me was a clear trail cut at least two feet into the surrounding rocky ground.
 I had discovered “Elk Highway.”

-In some instances there were a few sketchy parts, and I wondered out loud at how a half ton animal could navigate it’s way down across some of these steep rocky slopes.
+In some instances, there were a few sketchy parts, and I wondered out loud how a half-ton animal could navigate its way down across some of these steep rocky slopes.
 There were places where the trail momentarily disappeared for small stretches, and even I had to almost crawl (I’m not crazy about heights).
 Small, nimble mountain goats maybe I could understand, but not a huge Bull Elk with hundred of pounds of momentum.
 Crazy…

 A Small Ledge and a Camp